isomerpages/imda-tradetrust/index.md

       alignment: left
       backgroundColor: gray
   - infobar:
-      title: Driving a Seamless Digital Trade Ecosystem
+      title: "Enabling the most trusted way to trade "
-      subtitle: Subtitle
+      subtitle: What is TradeTrust?
-      description: |-
+      description: >-
-        To make global trade more secure, efficient and accessible for everyone by providing a globally-harmonised and inclusive framework.
+        TradeTrust makes international trade more secure, efficient and accessible for

+        everyone by providing a globally-harmonised and inclusive framework.
       button: Button text
       url: /faq/